Skip to Content Top

 Legal Consequences of Medical Malpractice in New York

 The term medical malpractice refers to the negligence or professional misconduct of healthcare professionals or facilities that result in harm or injury to patients.
 The legal consequences of medical malpractice in New York can vary depending on the specific circumstances and extent of the harm.
-Here are a few things to keep in mind:

 • Statute of Limitations: In New York, there is a statute of limitations that sets a time limit for filing a medical malpractice lawsuit.
 It is generally necessary to file the lawsuit within two and a half years from the date of the alleged malpractice or from the end of the healthcare professional's continuous treatment, whichever is earlier.
 There are, however, exceptions to this rule, such as cases involving foreign objects left inside a patient's body.
+Understanding these nuances is crucial, which is why consulting with legal professionals can offer clarity and guidance on how to proceed within these timelines.

 • Expert Opinion Requirement: Before filing a medical malpractice lawsuit in New York, the plaintiff must obtain a sworn statement from a qualified medical expert, confirming that there is a valid basis for the claim.
 Experts must have the same specialization as the healthcare professional being sued.
+This requirement underscores the complexity of medical malpractice cases, where expert opinions lay the groundwork for a sound legal strategy that aligns with New York's specific judicial standards.

 • Damages: If a medical malpractice claim is successful, the injured party may be entitled to various types of damages, including economic damages (such as medical expenses, lost wages, and future medical costs) and non-economic damages (such as pain and suffering, emotional distress, and loss of enjoyment of life).